StrawChannel95/apocalyptic-wonderland.github.io/README.md

 A: You need to make sure YUPTTW is enabled in MO2 and directly underneath the main ESMS in the plugin load order, as shown in the instructions.

-Q: I am crashing, what can I do to fix it?
+Q: I am crashing; what can I do to fix it?

 A: Post your crashlog in the Old Old World support channel on Discord.

-Q: Why are all of my downloads so slow, and eventually failing?
+Q: Why are all of my downloads so slow and eventually failing?

 A: You failed to connect your Nexus account to your Wabbajack.
 Open the settings cogwheel in Wabbajack and log into your Nexus account.

 Q: Is the list appropriate for a person who has never played Fallout before?

 A: Yes.
 This list is appropriate for anyone who wants a robust, hardcore gaming experience.

 Q: How do I find Old Old World's Keybinds?

 A: Press K in the pause menu.

 Q: Why do I have to manually install TTW and Stash Organizer?

 A: Modpub does not allow automated Wabbajack downloading.

 Q: Can I keep my own modded setup if I play Old Old World?

 A: Yes.
-Old Old World is entirely self contained through the use of MO2.
-As long as you have the appropriate Fallout installations (Fallout 3, Fallout New Vegas, and all DLCs) the installation will still work and will not interfere with your other modded setup as long as you run both Mod Organizers seperetely.
+Old Old World is entirely self-contained through the use of MO2.
+As long as you have the appropriate Fallout installations (Fallout 3, Fallout New Vegas, and all DLCs), the installation will still work and will not interfere with your other modded setup as long as you run both Mod Organizers separately.

 Q: Doesn't Ragdolls cause crashes?

 A: No. The original version of Ragdolls did cause crashes.
 The replacement plugin available in Death Throes is **NOT** prone to crashes.

 Q: Can I start in the Mojave Wasteland?

 A: Yes.
-To start in the Mojave Wasteland, select "just a memory" when prompted "Is this now, or just a memory?" immediately after leaving the vault.
+To start in the Mojave Wasteland, select "just a memory" when prompted, "Is this now, or just a memory?" immediately after leaving the vault.

 Q: Can I install Old Old World with Vortex?

 A: No. Wabbajack is inherently incompatible with Vortex.

 Q: I get no DLC messages.
 Are they installed correctly?